 Many times during your get out of debt journey, it feels like a lonely ride.
 Getting out of debt sometimes takes a while, so if you have someone who can give you moral support throughout your journey, it can be a great help.
 Share your goal of getting out of debt with a friend or a mentor who’s willing to encourage you.

 Preferably you'll want to find someone who is already out of debt, and understands what it takes to get there.
-An accountability partner can help you continue to see the light at the end of the tunnel.
+An accountability partner helps you continue to see the light at the end of the tunnel.
 They can assist you when you get stuck and feel like things are going nowhere.
 A good accountability partner keep you moving and motivated to get out of debt.

 4. Keep a Journal or a Blog on Your Progress

 Writing things down is a good exercise to help you stay focused.
 When you write about your feelings, struggles, victories, or whatever else you’re experiencing in your debt payoff journey, you’ll discover that it forces you to think about what’s going on.